 Weight loss: Choosing a diet that's right for you

-With so many conflicting options, how do you know which approach might work for you?
+With so many options, how do you know which approach might work for you?
 Here are some suggestions for choosing a weight-loss program.

-Consider your personal needs
+Think about your personal needs

 Before starting a weight-loss program, think about: